Argos gym equipment review

 Opti weights come in sets, but you can buy free plates too.
 You can buy 5kg and 10kg plates to add to your load.

 The Opti Weight Lifting Bench folds for easier storage and it has a padded backrest for your support.
 It can be adjusted to accommodate shoulder, chest, back and abdominal lifting routines.

 How much do Opti weights and weight benches cost?

-Prices vary significantly depending on the size and type of the weights, but Opti sells 20kg plates for £30 and a 20kg dumbbell set for £33.
+Prices vary significantly depending on the size and type of the weights, but Opti sells a 20kg dumbbell set for £30.
 The heaviest cast iron barbell set costs £80.
 Meanwhile, the Opti Weight Lifting Bench costs £40.

 Prices last checked February 2021.